John Gilbert (actor): Sound era

 With the coming of sound, Gilbert's vocal talents made a good first impression, although the studio had failed to conduct a voice test.
-The conventional wisdom of the day dictated that actors in the new talkies should emulate "correct stage diction".
+The conventional wisdom of the day dictated that actors in the new talkies should emulate the "pear-shaped tones" of stage acting.
 Gilbert's strict adherence to that method produced an affected delivery that made audiences giggle, rather than any particularity in Gilbert's natural speech.
-Indeed, the "quality of his voice compared well with that of co-star Conrad Nagel, regarded as having one of the best voices for sound."

 Gilbert signed an immensely lucrative multi-picture contract with MGM in 1928 that totaled $1,500,000.
 The terms of the agreement positioned MGM executives Irving Thalberg and Nicholas Schenck, both sympathetic to the star, to supervise his career.
-Gilbert, however, frequently clashed with studio head Louis B. Mayer over creative, social and financial matters.
+According to Kevin Brownlow, the contract was designed to protect Gilbert from studio head Louis B. Mayer, who Schenck was himself in a feud with, but instead drew Mayer's ire.
+Gilbert frequently clashed with Mayer over creative, social and financial matters.
 A confrontation between the two men, which became physical, occurred at the planned double-wedding of Garbo and Gilbert and director King Vidor and actress Eleanor Boardman.
 Mayer reportedly made a crude remark to Gilbert about Garbo, and Gilbert reacted by knocking Mayer to the floor with his fist.
 While that story has been disputed or dismissed as hearsay by some historians, Vidor's bride, Eleanor Boardman, insisted that she personally witnessed the altercation.

 In the all-star musical comedy The Hollywood Revue of 1929 (1929), Gilbert and Norma Shearer played the balcony scene from Shakespeare's Romeo and Juliet, first as written, then followed with a slang rendition of the scene.
-The comic effect served to "dispell the bad impression" produced by Gilbert's original "mincing" delivery.
+The comic effect served to mitigate any negative reaction to Gilbert's initial delivery.